siheming/mspypeline/doc/source/package_config.rst

-Custom Protein Lists
+Custom Gene Lists
 =====================

 Pathway and GO analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-| Pathway and GO analysis protein files are lists of proteins that are somewhat associated with the respective pathway
+| Pathway and GO analysis gene set files are lists of genes that are somewhat associated with the respective pathway
   or GO term.
-Importantly, these lists have been manually created and should merely fulfill the purpose of giving an
+Upon data preparation by the :class:`MQReader` measured proteins are indexed by their gene name
+  originating from the FASTA file (header) to which the protein was mapped.
+Thus, measured protein intensities can be
+  analysed using functional gene sets like those that are incorporated by the ``mspypeline``.
+| Since some analysis methods deploy such pathway and GO term lists the provided files can be used to get an idea and
-  idea or providing an example for a potential analysis (see :ref:`gallery`).
+  generate an example for a potential analysis (see :ref:`gallery`).

   * GO protein lists are required for the GO analysis plot using :meth:`~mspypeline.BasePlotter.plot_go_analysis`, in
     which an enrichment analysis for each selected GO Term file is created.